MG Software.

 Docker Compose

-A tool for defining and running multi-container Docker applications on a single host.
-With a simple docker-compose.yml file, you describe your complete application stack (services, networks, and volumes) and start everything with a single command.
-Docker Compose is the standard for local development environments and simple deployments.
+A tool for defining and running multi-container Docker applications on a single host, bundled with Docker Desktop and Docker Engine.
+With a simple docker-compose.yml file (or compose.yml since Compose V2), you describe your complete application stack including services, networks, volumes and environment variables, and start everything with a single docker compose up command.
+Docker Compose V2 is written in Go (replacing the Python-based V1) and is significantly faster.
+It is the industry standard for local development environments, CI/CD test environments and simple single-host production deployments.

 Kubernetes